CherryFramework/cherry-sidebars/readme.txt

 3. Fill in all required form fields and click the "Create Sidebar" button.
 4. After that you will be able to drag'n'drop your widgets into the new sidebar.

+= Managing sidebars on pages =
+* Open your page or post in editing mode.
+* In the right bottom corner of the page you will see sidebar manager panel that allows you to assign one of the sidebars to the current page.
+* For instance you can display widgets from the sidebar you've created in Primary Sidebar area.

 == Changelog ==

 = 1.0.0 =